aws-samples/ams-self-service-reporting-aggregator/README.md

 The CloudFormation template `template-aggregation-account.yml` deploys an IAM Managed Policy `AggregatorAthenaPolicy`, which can be attached to an IAM Role that has Athena Access (for example: [Athena Full Access](https://docs.aws.amazon.com/athena/latest/ug/managed-policies.html#amazonathenafullaccess-managed-policy)).
 This Managed Policy provides additional permissions that allow an IAM Principal to encrypt/decrypt data using the KMS key deployed by this package, and access the S3 buckets deployed by this package.

-**You must carefully consider who in your organization has access to, and the ability to query the data consumed and produced by this package.**
+**🚨 You must carefully consider who in your organization has access to, and the ability to query the data consumed and produced by this package.**

 ### Querying the aggregated data